The Srebrenica Massacre: A Survivor Buries His Family

 We have Honoured the sons of Adam; Provided them with transport on land and sea; Given them for sustenance things good and pure; and Conferred on them special favours, above a great part of Our Creation.
 (Surah al-Isra’:70)

 And this is for all.
 Every man, woman, and child.
 Regardless of race, language, or religion.
 As William Shakespeare wrote in his “The Merchant of Venice”, in Act III, Scene I, “I am a Jew.
 Hath not a Jew eyes?
 Hath not a Jew hands, organs, dimensions, senses, affections, passions; fed with the same food, hurt with the same weapons, subject to the same diseases, healed by the same means, warmed and cooled by the same winter and summer as a Christian is?
 If you prick us, do we not bleed?
 If you tickle us, do we not laugh?
 If you poison us, do we not die?
 And if you wrong us, shall we not revenge?
 If we are like you in the rest, we will resemble you in that.
 If a Jew wrong a Christian, what is his humility?
 Revenge.
 If a Christian wrong a Jew, what should his sufferance be by Christian example?
 Why, revenge.
-The villainy you teach me I will execute, and it shall go hard but I will better the instruction.”
+The villainy you teach me I will execute, and it shall go hard, but I will better the instruction.”

-The following article is taken from 15 Years after the Srebrenica Massacre, a Survivor Buries His Family, by Hasan Nuhanovic, Sunday, July 11th, 2010.
+The following article is taken from 15 Years after the Srebrenica Massacre, a Survivor Buries His Family, by Hasan Nuhanovic, Sunday, 11th July 2010.

 Fifteen years ago, during the Bosnian war, Hasan Nuhanovic was a translator for Dutch peacekeepers in the Bosnian city of Srebrenica, a U.N.-protected “safe area”.
 As Serb forces led by Gen. Ratko Mladic overran the city, some 30,000 Muslim residents, including Nuhanovic’s family, sought refuge at the nearby U.N. base in Potocari.
-On July 13th, 1995, after the peacekeepers negotiated with Mladic, with Nuhanovic translating, the Dutch commander ordered the refugees to leave.
+On 13th July 1995, after the peacekeepers negotiated with Mladic, with Nuhanovic translating, the Dutch commander ordered the refugees to leave.
 Despite Nuhanovic's pleas, his parents and brother were forced off the base.
 They would be massacred, along with thousands of others.

 He wrote, “Last month, I identified my brother by his tennis shoes.